adelapie/ghidra-evm/README.md

 ghidra-evm is a ghidra loader and plugin to reverse engineering Ethereum VM (EVM) bytecode.
 This version uses the Ghidra 9.1.2 API.
-It relies on the crytic evm_cfg_builder library (https://github.com/crytic/evm_cfg_builder) to assist Ghidra in the CFG generation process.
+It relies on the crytic evm_cfg_builder library (https://github.com/crytic/evm_cfg_builder) to assist Ghidra in the CFG generation process. ghidra-evm consists of:
+- A loader that parses hex code and byte code in .evm and .evm_h files.
+- The SLEIGH definition of the EVM instruction set taking into account the limitations of Ghidra (See Notes and limitations).
+- A python3 script that uses evm_cfg_builder and ghidra_bridge in order to
+assist ghidra generating the CFG and exploring the function properties.

 ## Instalation instructions